JulianSantiagoH/JulianSantiagoH/README.md

 🧠 My mindset: never stop learning.
 I'm constantly evolving, exploring new technologies, best practices, and smarter ways to write code.<br><br>

-💡 My favorite tools: HTML, CSS, JavaScript, and React.
-Lately, I’ve been diving into TypeScript and TailwindCSS.<br><br>
+💡 My favorite tools: HTML, CSS, JavaScript, and Frameworks like React and TailwindCSS.
+Lately, I’ve been diving into TypeScript.<br><br>

 🚀 My motivation: contributing to meaningful projects, working with great teams, and sharing knowledge.
 Nothing excites me more than solving problems creatively.<br><br>